2. Set up Linodes

 Additional resources

-These are third-party resources, so we can't vouch for their accuracy or timeliness.
+Since these are third-party resources, Akamai doesn't vouch for their accuracy or timeliness.